Russian battleship Oslyabya: Battle of Tsushima

 The Russians were spotted early on the morning of 27 May by Japanese ships as they entered the Korea Strait en route to Vladivostok.
 During the subsequent battle Oslyabya led the Second Division of the squadron and was initially the target of at least two battleships and a pair of armored cruisers when the Japanese opened fire at 14:10.
 As the Japanese approached, Rozhestvensky ordered the fleet to move from line ahead formation to parallel columns and Oslyabya was forced to almost stop in her tracks to avoid hitting the battleship Oryol, the last ship of Rozhestvensky's division, as she maneuvered.
 Almost immediately, the shells began inflicting damage, knocking out the rangefinder, wounding the gunnery officer and severing the cables connecting the guns to the Geisler fire-control system.
 Other hits shot away the mainmast and knocked out the forward gun turret as well as three of the port six-inch guns.
 Splinters from one of the many hits entered her conning tower, killing the quartermaster and wounding most of the men inside.
 This caused the ship to fall out of line to starboard and she was engaged by six Japanese armored cruisers at short range.
 More serious were several large-caliber shells that struck along the ship's waterline about 15 minutes into the engagement that caused major flooding; they opened up enough of the ship's bow to the sea that her forward motion forced more and more water into her hull and she began listing to port.
 Flooding of her starboard forward magazine was ordered in an attempt to counteract the list, but it just added more weight forward and destroyed the ship's stability.
 Oslyabya's list increased to 12 degrees at 14:20, flooding many of the lower turrets.
 Her funnels touched the water around 15:10 and Ber ordered "abandon ship".
-The ship sank a few minutes later, with her starboard propeller still turning, taking Ber and 470 of her crew with her.
+The ship sank a few minutes later with her starboard propeller still turning, first all-steel battleship to be sunk by naval gunfire alone, taking Ber and 470 of her crew with her.